 For more information about ancient cuisine, we suggest reading our book Ancient Roman Cooking.
 Ingredients, Recipes, Sources.
-Moreover, the first eight books of De Re Coquinaria are available on Patreon, with further translations of ancient and medieval sources.
+Moreover, the first nine books of De Re Coquinaria are available on Patreon, with further translations of ancient and medieval sources.

 To know more about the passage between ancient and medieval cooking, check out our book with the translation, commentary, and glossary of a beautiful 6th-century source, De Observatione Ciborum, written by the physician Anthimus to the king of the Franks Theuderic.
 This book contains some of the earliest medieval recipes, in addition to information about the diet of the Franks and the differences between their food habits and the alimentation of the Mediterranean populations, showing the passage between ancient and late-medieval cooking.